- Clean and Repair

-Commandline Operator (COP), is a command line interface for CET Developer/Operator.
-To see if your version of CET Developer has COP, open a cmd prompt or git bash from Developer and type 'cop':
+Commandline Operator (COP), is a command-line interface for CET Developer.
+To see if your version of CET Developer has COP, open a cmd prompt or git bash from CET Operator and type 'cop':

-Note that COP does not have all the features that CET Developer has, but some important features it has are to build extensions, run tests, and upload built extensions to MyConfigura.
+Note that COP does not have all the features that CET Developer has, but some important features it has been to build extensions, run tests, and upload built extensions to MyConfigura.

 Clean and Repair